 life on a regular basis (and drawing the roundness of living) my hand wanted to take a turn off the 2-dimensional world of painting into three dimensions of clay sculpture.
 I cast the clay into bronze myself, taking the process through every step of foundry – mold making, wax, ceramic shell, pouring the bronze, welding and patina.

 Before art school, I received a Masters in Social Work from the University of Pennsylvania.
-Nine years ago I began exhibiting my art and volunteer teaching in maximum-security prisons.
-In addition to teaching in-prison, I volunteer as the program director for the Prisoner Express, a through-the- mail distant learning program for prisoners.
-In this voluntary capacity, I develop art curriculums for 6500 prisoners across the United States representing every state and about 700 prisons.
+In 2009 I began exhibiting my art and volunteer teaching in maximum-security prisons.
+In addition to teaching in-prison, I volunteer as the program art director for the Prisoner Express, a through-the- mail distant learning program for prisoners.
+In this voluntary capacity, I develop art curricula for 9000 prisoners across the United States representing every state and about 700 prisons.
+I receive approximately 20,000 letters a year from these prisoners.
+In the past three years, I have developed paper cast sculpture from these letters.

 Blog: From an Open Door: essays about teaching art in prison.